zhangster12/Obsidian-BJJ-Notes/Guards/Reverse Half Guard.md

 Additionally, the top player can free their leg by wedging their bottom leg into the bottom player’s hip.
 [Link](https://www.youtube.com/shorts/h15KxpW-fBA)
 # Retention
-The top player can retain <u>Reverse Half Guard</u> by:
-- Staying on the toes.
+- Stay on your toes.
-- Driving all pressure into the bottom player’s chest and shoulders.
-As long as the pressure is the chest and shoulders, then it will be very hard for the bottom player to sweep.
+- Drive all pressure into the guard player’s chest and shoulders.
+As long as the pressure is their chest and shoulders, then it will be very hard for them to sweep.
 # Attacking
 In <u>Reverse Half Guard</u>, the top player can isolate an arm and attack a [Kimura](obsidian://open?vault=Obsidian-BJJ-Notes&file=Submissions%2FKimura).
 # Defense
-Although crossing the legs would slow down the top player, the bottom player needs to get their legs back in front.
+Although crossing the legs would slow down the passer, you need to get your legs back in front.
 # Variations
 # Links
 ## Positions